D-Aze/DevOps/project-15.md

 6. Login to the newly created AWS account using the new email address.
-7. Create a free domain name for the fictitious company at Freenom domain registrar [here](https://www.freenom.com/en/index.html?lang=en).
+7. Create a free domain name for the fictitious company.
-8. Create a hosted zone in AWS, and map it to your free domain from Freenom.
-Watch how to do that [here](https://www.youtube.com/watch?v=IjcHp94Hq8A)
+8. Create a hosted zone in AWS, and map it to your free domain.

 ![Screen Shot 2021-07-06 at 12 59 27 PM](https://user-images.githubusercontent.com/44268796/124639367-12df9e80-de5a-11eb-9eb9-a19cf30382d8.png)